RIAEvangelist/node-parrot-drone/projects/common.md

  **This event is a notification, you can't retrieve it in the cache of the device controller.**

 Triggered : mainly when the user presses the power button of the drone.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` Disconnection ` event from the drone :

 ```javascript